zphang/minimal-llama/README.md

 *Requires using the **PEFT** PR [here](https://github.com/huggingface/peft/pull/160), based on the fork [here](https://github.com/zphang/peft/tree/llama).*

 We can fine-tune using the [PEFT](https://github.com/huggingface/peft) library, with the model converted to 8-bit.
+This is based on the guide [here](https://github.com/huggingface/peft#int8-training-of-large-models-in-colab-using-peft-lora-and-bits_and_bytes).

 ```bash
 python finetune_peft.py \